R

 RoboExtension

-Copy files 10× faster than Windows Explorer — directly from the right-click menu, with real-time progress, automatic retry, and SSD-optimized multi-threading.
+Copy files 10× faster than Windows Explorer — with real-time progress, automatic retry, and SSD-optimized multi-threading.

 Windows 10 / 11 (64-bit) SSD and HDD support System tray application 14-day free trial